FBI investigating projects related to fired state official Kosta Diamantis

 Colangelo’s office said he was reserving comment until completing his review of the report.

+His veracity was questioned at other points in the report, including on the question of how he came to learn that Anastasia had outside employment with a school construction management company.

-Twardy said Colangelo denied discussing hiring Anastasia with her father, but Colangelo could not explain how Kosta Diamantis knew to forward the job descriptions to Anastasia if the two had never discussed a job for Anastasia.
+Twardy said Colangelo denied discussing hiring Anastasia with her father, but Colangelo could not explain how Kosta Diamantis knew to forward the job descriptions for jobs in Colangelo’s division to Anastasia if the two had never discussed a job for Anastasia.

+His report also quoted an unnamed employee in the Division of Criminal Justice describing Colangelo presenting Anastasia’s resume, apparently for an open grants administration job, and tapping on her last name.

 In a statement, Lamont addressed Twardy’s finding, not the federal investigation.